dotnet/runtime/CONTRIBUTING.md

 ### Contributor License Agreement

-You must sign a [.NET Foundation Contribution License Agreement (CLA)](https://cla.dotnetfoundation.org) before your PR will be merged.
+You must sign a .NET Foundation Contribution License Agreement (CLA) before your PR will be merged.
 This is a one-time requirement for projects in the .NET Foundation.
-You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.
+You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia and the [Microsoft Open Source](https://opensource.microsoft.com/cla/) program.

 The agreement: [net-foundation-contribution-license-agreement.pdf](https://github.com/dotnet/home/blob/master/guidance/net-foundation-contribution-license-agreement.pdf)